Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

-\paragraph{Impact of Unlabeled Dataset.} To further understand the effect of unlabeled data in semi-supervised learning, we analyze the correlation between the amount of augmented, unlabeled data and model performance on both the SST and IMDB datasets.
-For this analysis, we specifically focus on VAT-based techniques, such as Word VAT, Word iVAT, and our Attention VAT/iVAT.
+To understand further the effects of unlabeled data in semi-supervised learning, we analyzed the impact of the amount of unlabeled data on the model's performance.
+We specifically focused on VAT-based techniques, such as Word VAT, Word iVAT, and our Attention VAT/iVAT.

+Moreover, we investigated the effect of the selection strategy for the unlabeled data that were used in the semi-supervised learning in each task.
+We compared two strategies: the addition of unlabeled data without considering any of the contents, and the addition of data that are semantically close to the labeled data.
+Specifically, we applied random selection to the former and approximate nearest neighbor (ANN)-based selection to the latter.

+\paragraph{Random Selection} The random selection strategy randomly samples data from an unlabeled data pool.
+Unlabeled data can be prepared in large quantities compared to labeled data.
+Considering the relatively small size of the labeled dataset, the number of unlabeled datasets was adjusted accordingly for each task.

+\paragraph{Approximate Nearest Neighbor (ANN) Selection} The ANN selection strategy samples data from an unlabeled data pool in which the representations are close to the sentence representation that are contained in the labeled data.
+In this study, we applied ANN selection based on the following sentence representation: \begin{itemize} \item \textit{Bag of words (BoW)-based representation}: The BoW representation was computed for each sentence in the pool. \item \textit{Average word embedding-based representation}: The average of the word embeddings for each sentence in the pool was computed as the representation. \end{itemize}

+We selected the unlabeled data near $N_{\tt ANN}$ (as the hyperparameter) for these representations using the ANN strategy and used these data for semi-supervised learning.
+We used Annoy\footnote{spotify/annoy: \url{https://github.com/spotify/annoy}} to search for neighbors and set $N_{\tt ANN}$ to 10 as the neighborhood in the experiments.
+We designed the experiment for the ANN selection strategy to select the same amount of data as the random selection strategy.